fostercm/Distributed-Monitoring/README.md

 **monitor_launch.sh:** Launch the monitor container for a system

 **startup.sh:** Process the config to set environment variables and launch the containers with docker-compose

+## License

+Distributed under the MIT license, see `LICENSE` for more details.